 - Balancing your Resource and Financial Portfolios

 - Where, How and Why Energy is Used in the US

 October 12: The New/Old Kid on the Block: Gas

 - Providing Natural Gas Service-Wholesale

 - Gas Physical and Financial Markets

 Your registration fee includes printed materials, meals/breaks and access to materials on our website post-program.
-Certificates for the CEUs and CLE credits will be available upon request.
+CEU certificates will be emailed to you upon completion of the course.